Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 - Once you've downloaded a copy, delete the .htaccess file from your server.

-Now, you can try to access your site.
-If the error has disappeared, you know that something was going wrong in your .htaccess file.
+Now, try to access your site.
+If the error is gone, you know that something was going wrong in your .htaccess file.

 To finish things out, all you need to do is force WordPress to generate a new .htaccess file.
 Here's how: